Skip to main content

 Reality

-A serious fractional leader operates the system, manages priorities, and drives execution cadence.
+A serious fractional leader runs the structure, manages priorities, and keeps execution moving.

 AI makes the role less necessary